tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Zero-RTT Data

-With the Zero-RTT mode clients can send data on their first flight ("early data") whereby the client uses a PSK either obtained out-of-band or as a ticket (i.e., one with the "early_data_info" extension) from an earlier exchange to authenticate to the server.
+With the Zero-RTT mode, clients can send data on their first flight ("early data") whereby the client uses a PSK either obtained out-of-band or as a ticket (i.e., one with the "early_data_info" extension) from an earlier exchange to authenticate to the server.

 When clients use a PSK obtained out-of-band then the following information MUST be provisioned to both parties:

-  * PSK identity,
+  * The PSK identity
-  * ciphersuite for use with this PSK,
+  * The cipher suite for use with this PSK
-  * key exchange and authentication modes this PSK is allowed to be used with,
+  * The key exchange and authentication modes this PSK is allowed to be used with
-  * the Application-Layer Protocol Negotiation (ALPN) label(s), and
+  * The Application-Layer Protocol Negotiation (ALPN) label(s)
-  * optionally the Server Name Indication (SNI).
+  * The Server Name Indication (SNI), if any is to be used

+Note: only the first two of these need to be provisioned to use an out-of-band PSK in 1-RTT mode.

 As shown in {{tls-0-rtt}}, the Zero-RTT data is just added to the 1-RTT handshake in the first flight.
 The rest of the handshake uses the same messages as with a 1-RTT handshake with PSK resumption.